 To make money, free unlimited VPN services sell their in-app space to advertising agencies and other clients.

-7. Redirecting traffic without your permission
+7. Redirecting your internet traffic without your permission

 Here’s a little less know money-making tactic free VPNs use: browser hijacking.
 This will redirect you to partnership websites without your permission.